knop-project/knop/docs/using_egit_with_the_knop_project.md

 * enter your public SSH key into your GitHub account

 See [Git and GitHub Installation and Configuration Guide](git_install_guide.md) for complete instructions.

-In LassoLab/Eclipse, there are many ways of doing the same thing.
-You can use menus, CTRL- or right-click on an item to get a contextual menu, click on buttons in toolbars, or map keyboard shortcuts to specific functions.
-We'll use menus as they tend to be the easiest to locate.
-We will also use the internal web browser in LassoLab/Eclipse for browsing the web, and maximize and minimize that view as needed.

 Install the EGit plugin
 -----------------------